-The project will only proceed with the interested community, First Nations and Métis peoples in the area, and surrounding communities working in partnership to implement the project.
-Over the course of the site selection process, involvement of Métis people is sought in:
+The project will only proceed with the interested community, Aboriginal peoples in the area, and surrounding communities working in partnership to implement the project.
+Over the course of the site selection process, involvement of Aboriginal peoples is sought in:

 - Scoping the project and the assessment; - The collection of baseline information; - Consideration of the effects of the project; - Evaluation of effects and the determination of their significance; - Evaluation of any cumulative effects of the project; - Evaluation of the effects of the environment on the project; - Identification or modification of mitigation or impact management measures; and - Design and implementation of any follow-up programs.